Chair Yoga Poses

 • Place your hands flat on the chair.

-• Maintaining your hands on the chair, continually push your feet back until your arms and spine form an extended line.
+• Maintaining your hands on the chair, slowly walk your feet back until your arms and spine form a long line.

 • Arms in line with ears.
 Chest slides toward the floor as hips move back.